 ACOG TV returns in 2017 to highlight cutting edge scientific research and clinical care in obstetrics and gynecology

-We are excited to announce that ACOG TV will be returning once again at the ACOG 2017 Annual Clinical and Scientific Meeting in San Diego, CA. ACOG TV brings a different element to the conference using video and is a great platform to engage people in important issues in women’s health.
+We are excited to announce that ACOG TV will be a featured initiative at the ACOG 2017 Annual Clinical and Scientific Meeting in San Diego, CA. ACOG TV brings a different element to the conference using video and is a great platform to engage people in important issues in women’s health.

 Partnering again with international film and broadcasting company WebsEdge, ACOG TV will produce a new daily episode during the conference featuring: